Unidentified Member of 6th Kentucky Volunteer Infantry U.S

 "Joseph Reinhart has provided us with an invaluable collection of Civil War soldiers' firsthand accounts.
 The words of Daeuble and Rentschler not only offer valuable glimpses into the life of the average soldier in the Western Theatre, but even more significantly illuminate some of the differences between German-American and Anglo-American troops.
 Expertly translated from the original German, Reinhart's edited compilation of these important letters and diary entries eloquently reminds us that the Civil War was not simply a struggle between North and South, but also a period of competing ethnic identities, nativism, and immigrant acculturation." —Chrisian B. Keller, Co-author of Damn Dutch: Pennsylvania Germans at Gettysburg

-Available from major bookstores, internet booksellers, or the web master sixthky@insightbb.com
+Available from major bookstores, internet booksellers, or the web master at jrein8@yahoo.com